 These well structures include:

 The Private Well Program rules only apply to water supply wells and systems that serve fewer than 25 individuals on a daily basis.
-If a well system provides water to at least 15 service connections (like campground spaces or condos not served by a public water supply) or serves at least 25 individuals for 60 or more days during a year, the system requires management under the public water supply rules.
+If a water system serves water to 15 or more service connections (like campground spaces or condos) or serves at least 25 individuals, the system requires management under the public water supply rules.
 Examples of smaller water systems that meet the Public Water Supply definition includes but is not limited to:

 Public Water Supplies have specific federal requirements to help protect the health of the water users and the integrity of the water system.
 These requirements address the design of the water well and water treatment systems as well as the storage and distribution systems.
 The design and construction of these facilities must follow approved specifications and standards as determined by the Iowa DNR Water Supply Engineering section.
 In addition, a

 Public Water Supply must manage and monitor the water system according to an operation permit issued by the Iowa DNR Water Supply Operations section.
 These steps help ensure that the water available and used by the public is safe for consumption.
 To

 find out if you are a Public Water Supply or for more information regarding